What Are Consent Decrees?

 On April 3rd, Attorney General Sessions moved on this stance when he directed the Department of Justice to not only file a motion to have a ninety-day postponement of a consent decree in the city of Baltimore (after the death of Freddie Gray) but to also review consent decrees made with over a dozen cities nationwide, including New Orleans and Ferguson.
 The motion was denied, as a U.S. Circuit Court judge approved the decree in Baltimore three days later.

 Such moves fly in the face of the demonstrative fact that police departments & municipal governments that have agreed to consent decrees have done so as a response to the need for reforms.
-Attorney General Sessions has gone on record as saying such police consent decrees "push back against [Short Code Error: type value must be either online or ground] being on the street in a proactive way" and "reduce morale" in a recent interview.
+Attorney General Sessions has gone on record as saying such police consent decrees "push back against [officers] being on the street in a proactive way" and "reduce morale" in a recent interview.
 This is in line with his thinking that police departments on a whole can't be flawed, which has been his long term stance during his time in Congress.

 But What Is A Consent Decree?